New Cohort Starts:

 $100K

-Cognitive skills your 1641 training built — and where they transfer.
+Cognitive skills your 1641 training built — and where they transfer in civilian work.

 Adversarial Thinking